-If you do not have diabetes and you do not take medicines that lower your blood sugar levels, the doctor may do other tests to see if and why you are having low blood sugar levels.
+If you do not have diabetes, and you do not take medications that lower your blood sugar levels, the doctor may do other tests to see if and why you are having low blood sugar levels.
 These tests may include checking your blood levels after periods of not eating.

 Symptoms of low blood sugar can be relieved quickly by:

 Some people who have prolonged or severe hypoglycemia take glucagon.
 Glucagon is an injectable hormone.
 It raises blood sugar levels.

 Some cases of hypoglycemia are caused by a tumor.
 In this case, the tumor may need to be removed.

 To reduce your chance of hypoglycemia, take these steps:

 Hypoglycemia Support Foundation

 Hypoglycemia.
 EBSCO DynaMed website.
 Available at: http://www.ebscohost.com/dynamed.ebscohost.com/about/about-us .
 Updated August 23, 2013.
 Accessed August 28, 2013.